stashed/stash/docs/guides/monitoring/grafana.md

       <img alt="Grafana: Configure data source"  src="/docs/images/monitoring/grafana/grafana-data-source-3.png" style="padding: 10px;">
     </p>

-Once you have added prometheus data source successfully, you are ready to create a dashboard to visualize the metrics.
+Once you have added Prometheus data source successfully, you are ready to create a dashboard to visualize the metrics.

 ## Import Stash Dashboard